Dental Crowns – Rowley, MA

 Our treatment recommendations are occlusal based.
 This means that every patient is evaluated to make sure the joints, muscles, and teeth are working together to ensure the longest lasting dentistry.

 Our “remake” policy on laboratory processed restorations is based on the fact that dental insurance companies consider these restorations full-term at five years.
 Therefore, each year is worth 20 percent.
 In the unlikely event that a laboratory fabricated restoration needs replacement within the first five years from placement, the patient’s financial responsibility will be pro-rated from the time it was done.
 For example, if a crown was done 3 years ago and needs to be replaced because of recurrent decay, the patient would be responsible for 60% of the current fee for the crown to be re-done.
-From 1996-2009, less than 2% of the lab-processed restorations done in our practice have needed replacement.
+From 1996-2009, less than 2% of the lab-processed restorations done in our dental office have needed replacement.
 Again, there are many factors that determine how long a restoration will last.